Arkaeriit/mining-devzat-id/README.md

 ## Compilation with Cosmopolitan libc

-If you want to compile it with the Cosmopolitan libc to make a portable executable, do `COSMOPOLITAN=true make`.
+If you want to compile it with the Cosmopolitan libc to make a portable executable, do `make mining-devzat-id.com`.